BruJu/shacled-turtle/shacled-turtle/README.md

 ## License

-Published under the MIT License by Julian Bruyat / INSA Lyon.
+Published under either the CeCCIL-B license or the MIT License by Julian Bruyat / INSA Lyon.